AI dental receptionist · Australia & NZ

 Can it run recall outbound — not just answer inbound?

 Yes.
 The same AI voice agent runs outbound recall (6-monthly and 12-monthly), broken-appointment follow-up, and outstanding-account reminders — all inside one conversational stack.
 You don't need a separate dialler or SMS tool.
-Recall response lifts 38–62% versus SMS-only campaigns in the AU deployments we run.
+Recall response measurably lifts versus SMS-only campaigns, benchmarked against your own baseline in the AU deployments we run.

 What happens with after-hours pain calls?

-Pain and urgent-symptom keywords route to your on-call dentist line within 10 seconds — no callback queue, no voicemail.
+Pain and urgent-symptom keywords route to your on-call dentist line quickly, per your configured escalation threshold — no callback queue, no voicemail.
 The AI doesn't give clinical advice.
 It triages by keyword (swelling · bleeding · trauma · severe pain · post-op complications) using a script reviewed by your principal dentist and hands off cleanly.
 For practices without an on-call dentist, the AI captures the booking for the next available emergency slot and escalates to healthdirect (1800 022 222) for clinical advice.

 Is it HIPAA compliant?